oracle/python-cx_Oracle/doc/src/module.rst

    mutex.
 Doing so in single threaded applications imposes a performance penalty of about 10-15% which is why the default is False.

-   The twophase argument is expected to be a boolean expression which indicates whether or not the external_name and internal_name attributes should be set on the connection object to allow for two phase commit.
-The default for this value is False.
-Use of this argument is deprecated and will be removed in a future release of cx_Oracle.
-Instead, the application should set these attributes itself to an appropriate value for the application.

    The events argument is expected to be a boolean expression which indicates whether or not to initialize Oracle in events mode.